professor-l/lsq-bot/README.md

     * `!pb <user>` - Outputs the personal best score of user, if said user has set a PB.
     * `!newpb <pb>` (or `!setpb <pb>`) - Sets a new personal best for you.
     * `!match <user> <number>` - Prints out the players, currently present in chat, who have PBs closest to user's.
 The quantity of players printed is equal to number (maximum is 10).
 Both arguments are optional - `user` defaults to you, `number` defaults to 3.
+    * `!record <user>` - Prints out the user's record and win percentage.
+If no user is specified, defaults to you.

 #### For moderators, the following commands also exist: